jianlins/quicksectx/README.rst

 For Dev
 ----

 Now the version specification has been integrated with setup.py and pyproject.toml.
-To updating versions, only need to change the __version__ in quicksectx/__init__.py
+To update versions, only need to change the __version__ in quicksectx/__init__.py